kwgch/cline/memory-bank/state-management-refactoring.md

 ## Current Status

-The state management refactoring documentation has been completed.
-The documentation provides a comprehensive plan for implementing a more robust, type-safe, and maintainable state management system.
-The actual implementation of the code changes is planned for version 3.6.0.
+The state management refactoring is in progress.
+The documentation has been completed, and the first phase of implementation (Core Extension State Implementation) has been completed.
+The remaining phases (Webview State Implementation and State Synchronization System) are still pending and planned for version 3.6.0.

-**Note:** Only the documentation and planning phases (State Management Audit and State Architecture Design) have been completed.
-The actual implementation phases (Core Extension State Implementation, Webview State Implementation, and State Synchronization System) are still pending.
+**Note:** The documentation and planning phases (State Management Audit and State Architecture Design) have been completed, as well as the first implementation phase (Core Extension State Implementation).
+The remaining implementation phases (Webview State Implementation and State Synchronization System) are still pending.

 ## Documentation Created